marcoStocchi/NTTS_Exppert/README.md

 $ make
 ```

-To clean all output artifacts, you can use the target "clean-output":
+To clean all output artifacts, you can use the target "clean-output".

-Warning (!): this will remove all the contents of the folder pointed by PATH_DATA_OUT.
+Warning (!) this will remove all the contents of the folder pointed by PATH_DATA_OUT.
     Use "make test" to check the correctness of the output path.

 ```sh